The University of Findlay has many distinctive features that set it apart from other universities.

 A 1991 donation from the Dana Corporation established the Dana Chair to utilize the ”Executive-in-Residence” concept on campus.
 The program officially started in 1995 with the original intent that each academic year’s Dana Chair would provide leadership in bonding education and business.

 The Dana Chair serves as a team builder and provides leadership in the undergraduate business program.
 Dana Scholars are chosen by College of Business faculty and, as such, are recognized as outstanding students in the College of Business for their academic and leadership skills.

 Delta Mu Delta

 Delta Mu Delta is the exclusive business honor society recognized by the ACBSP that encourages academic excellence of students at qualifying colleges and universities to create a DMD community that fosters the well-being of its individual members and the business community through life-time membership.

 ENACTUS is a program which allows college students from around the world to make and incorporate business ideas that can range from recycling programs and education on their college campus to teaching people to farm more productively and helping them sell their crops.
-The goal of SIFE is to help others to make an economically, socially, and environmentally sustainable impact through the use of business tools and techniques.
+The goal is to help others to make an economically, socially, and environmentally sustainable impact through the use of business tools and techniques.

 Hospitality Management Club is involved in numerous community programs.
 We